bregreen/bregreen.github.io/index.md

 A fourth year [Information Science](http://infosci.cornell.edu/) PhD candidate at [Cornell University](https://www.cornell.edu/) advised by [Drew Margolin](https://www.communication.cals.cornell.edu/people/drew-margolin/).

 Generally, I'm interested in the ways both activist and extremist identities and ideologies are built and maintained using various social media platforms.
-Specifically, mt dissertation will examine how politically motivated actors moralize acts of harm (i.e. political violence).
+Specifically, my dissertation will examine how politically motivated actors moralize acts of harm (i.e. political violence).
 I employ semi-supervised and unsupervised learning methods to examine text as data, particularly from sources such as Twitter, YouTube and Gab.

 Before arriving to Cornell, I earned both my B.S. and M.S. in Psychology from [Prairie View A&M University](https://www.pvamu.edu/cojjp/departments/psychology/) and the [University of Texas at San Antonio](https://hcap.utsa.edu/psychology/), respectively.